JoseHung/Speech-Recognition/README.md

 ## Part 1-2

-***Note: Because my student number is 1155177751, which only contains three numbers.
+***Note: Because my student number only contains three numbers.
 So in addition to the numbers 1, 5 and 7, I chose three other numbers 2, 3 and 9.***

 After recording the initial audio with my mobile phone, then I converted the file to .wav format  and set the sampling rate to **44100** and the data width to **16** bits.
 Here are the two data sets obtained.